-The WRDTP is delighted to announce our partnership with the Stuart Hall Foundation (SHF), supporting two studentships for Black British students.
+The WRDTP is delighted to be able to work with the Stuart Hall Foundation (SHF), supporting two studentships for Black British students.

-Awards are available to students applying for a PhD in the White Rose Doctoral Training Partnership starting in October 2023.
+Awards are available to students applying for a PhD within the White Rose Doctoral Training Partnership.
 The scholarships can be held in any of our seven partner institutions and the award process will be administered in conjunction with the Stuart Hall Foundation.